Innocent-Bern/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables: Script that list all local variables and env variables and functions

 6-create_local_variable: Script that creates a new local variable

+7-create_global_variable: A script that creates a new global variable